nodecopter/nodecopter.com/pages/compass/index.md

   'Follow this <a href="/compass">compass</a> to guide your event.';
 %>

+**WORK IN PROGRESS:**

+This section is currently being worked on.
+A lot of links are still dead, and some information may still change.

+**WORK IN PROGRESS:**

 <h2 id="crazy-epic-2013"><a href="#crazy-epic-2013">CRAZY, EPIC THINGS IN 2013</a></h2>

 We are planning some **crazy, epic things** for May - June next year.
 Until